Director: David Bull

 As the provider of Head Start and Early Head Start programs for all of Lenawee County, we partner with families of children aged birth to five as well as expecting moms to promote school readiness and family success.

-We have preschool classrooms located in Adrian, Addison, Hudson, and Morenci.
+We have preschool classrooms located in Adrian, Addison and Hudson.
 We have Early Head Start Classrooms that serve infants and toddlers in Adrian.
 We provide Home Based Educational Services to families throughout Lenawee County.

 Mission Statement & Values